jstolarek/skye-dsh/doc/lineage.md

 ```

 These primitives are here primarily to demonstrate the concepts behind lineage
 transformation.
-They are not actually used to perform the transformation for
+They are not actually used to perform the transformation
-reasons explained later.
+internally inside the library.

 Lineage transformation by example